Yamboy1/DiscordMarkupLanguage/README.md

 <h6>The bot.dml file, a required setup file for all users to configure to bots code with its
 owners and token, as well as all of the bots events.</h6>

+* Tokens
+> Whats a token?
+A token is how the bot can login and connect to discord. the one below is invalid so you will have to generate your own at the [Discord Developers Page](https://discordapp.com/developers/applications/)
+* Start up Channel
+> Whats the start up channel?
+The start up channel is the channel the bot sends a message to every time you start it up.
+How do I find the id of a channel?
+Goto your discord `setting > appearance` and enable `developer mode` then you can right click your desired channel and copy the id.
+* Owner
+> Whats the owner tag?
+This is your ID! do the last step by enabling developer mode and then right click your name and copy id.
+* Prefix
+> Whats the Prefix?
+The what the bot looks for in every message sent and if it contains your desired prefix + a valid command it will execute that command.
 ```html
 <settings>
     <prefix>/</prefix>>